More than a century of history

 Built on land given to Lady Fanny Morgan, of English descent, as a wedding gift when she married Italian-born, Raffaele Stoppini, the Hotel was opened in 1913.
 To honour Fanny’s Anglo-Saxon heritage, who came from a family resident in the Berkshire county, it was originally named Hotel Windsor.

-The initial plans for the Hotel involved building two floors above the main entrance.
+The first brick has been laid in 1911 and the initial plans for the Hotel involved building two floors above the main entrance.
 To make this possible, when carrying out the work, Raffaele moved the entrance further up, thus making maximum use of the sloping road and thereby gaining a floor.

-This change was hampered by the owners of the rival Hotel Subasio who appealed against the plan.
+This change was hampered by the owners of some rival hotels who appealed against the plan.
 As a consequence, the construction work was delayed for about a year.
 Eventually, Raffaele won the appeal and construction was finally completed.
-It is worth mentioning that, at that time, the Hotel Subasio was engaged in an expansion policy which consisted of acquiring neighbouring buildings and incorporating them into the hotel.
-As an act of retaliation, Raffaele bought an adjacent apartment - the only purpose being to block the expansion of Hotel Subasio.

 During the Fascist period it was forbidden to use foreign names in Italy and Mussolini's Blackshirts interpreted the hotel's name as a tribute to the name of the English Royal House (even if it was only in 1917 that King George V chose to change the name of their House from Saxe-Coburg-Gotha to Windsor, in order to counteract the anti-German sentiment that was growing in Great Britain during the First World War).
 The Blackshirts forced the Hotel Windsor was thus renamed Hotel Stoppini and later Hotel Savoia, in honour of the Italian monarchy.